Chandrakishor6/Global-Covid-19-Dashboard/README.md

-# COVID-19 Data Analysis & Visualization
+# COVID-19 Global Impact Analysis

 The COVID-19 pandemic significantly impacted public health and global economies.
 To better understand its spread, severity, and the role of vaccination efforts, this project performs a full-stack data analysis using SQL, Python, and Power BI.